High School Leadership Conference

 In the field of international relations, we continue to search for ways of preventing war and providing human security.
 The Responsibility to Protect (R2P) was adopted in 2005 by all nations, affirming that it is the responsibility of states, and where they fail the international community, to protect civilians from mass atrocity crimes.
 But with controversy over how to uphold R2P, are we stuck with politics as usual?
 What will it take to assure "never again"?

-Student leaders will come prepared to deliberate challenges to preventing and reacting to mass atrocity crimes.
-Representing different perspectives of state and non-state groups, teams will construct responses to crisis scenarios.
-USC students will mentor teams throughout the day to prepare for presentations and questions in a final plenary session.
+Student leaders came prepared to deliberate challenges to preventing and reacting to mass atrocity crimes.
+Representing different perspectives of state and non-state groups, teams constructed responses to crisis scenarios.
+USC students mentor teams throughout the day to prepare for case discussion in the crisis debrief sessions run by Professor Steven Lamy.

 We gratefully acknowledge the support of our primary sponsor for this year's conference, the Arsalyn Program.